 AMST:1080 American Political Humor 3 s.h.

 How political humor reflects and influences American attitudes regarding government institutions, elected officials, the democratic process; how humor works; examples from Revolutionary War present and from varied media, including cartoons, fiction, film, television, the Internet.

 AMST:1154 Food in America 3 s.h.

 Cultural significance of production, distribution, and consumption of food in the United States.
-GE: Values, Society, and Diversity.
+GE: Values and Culture.